 Eye on Nature: Your notes and queries

-Michael Viney welcomes observations at Thallabawn, Louisburgh, Co Mayo, or by email at firstname.lastname@example.org.
-Please include a postal address
+Ethna Viney welcomes observations and photographs at Thallabawn, Louisburgh, Co Mayo, F28 F978, or by email at firstname.lastname@example.org.
+Include a postal address.